MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Open **ProductCatalog.cs**, **OrderProcessor.cs**, and **InventoryManager.cs**.
 These classes contain the core business logic and are likely candidates for performance optimization.

-    Notice the realistic product data (20 products with categories and descriptions), the complex order processing workflow, and the inventory management with stock reservations.
+    Notice the product data list (20 products with categories and descriptions), the complex order processing workflow, and the inventory management with stock reservations.

+    > **NOTE**: The codebase includes comments that help identify performance issues.
 Look for comments marked "Performance bottleneck" or "Performance issue" that highlight intentional inefficiencies.

 1. Review the Services layer and configuration.